arshadmurtaza03/customer-segmentation/README.md

    - Regular customers with good potential

 3.  **Potential Loyalists**: (70.4% of total customers)
-   - Haven't purchased recently
-   - Need re-engagement campaigns
+   - Have moderate purchase frequency and monetary value

 4. **At Risk Customers**: (24.6% of customers)
-   - Declining engagement
+   - Haven't purchased in a very long time.- Very low frequency and monetary value

 **Performance:**